Idris Cox: Biography

 Cox returned to London in 1929 to join the CPGB's political bureau.
-He also worked as a correspondent for the Workers' Weekly, and soon became National Organiser of the party.
-He married Dora Roberts (1904–2000) in 1931.
+He also worked as a correspondent for the Workers' Weekly.
+During much of the 1930s, he held the position of the Party's National Organiser, which required him to visit mining and rural areas throughout Britain, with the aim of building local electoral bases for communist candidates.

+In 1930 he met fellow communist Dora Roberts (1904–2000) at CPGB headquarters in London.
+They married the following year and had two children together.

-In 1935, Cox became editor of the replacement party newspaper, the Daily Worker.
-Shortly after, he returned to Wales, as Secretary of the Welsh District of the CPGB.
-He served in this role until 1951, and stood unsuccessfully for the party in Rhondda East at the 1951 general election.
-Later that year, Cox became secretary of the International Department of the CPGB, and was heavily involved in the Movement for Colonial Freedom.
-He retired in 1970, and wrote his autobiography, Story of a Welsh Rebel.
+In 1934, Cox stood in the South Wales County Council elections for the Caerau and Nantyffyllon division in the Maesteg Valley, finishing a close second to the Labour candidate.
+In 1935 he was named editor of the Party's London-based newspaper, the Daily Worker.
+He returned to Wales in 1936, as Secretary of the Welsh District of the CPGB.
+He remained in that role until 1951, when he stood unsuccessfully as the Party candidate in Rhondda East.
+In June 1951 he became head of the International Department of the CPGB, and was involved in the Movement for Colonial Freedom.